dash-docs/dash-docs/_includes/devdoc/dash-core/rpcs/rpcs/protx.md

 ]
 {% endhighlight %}

-List only ProTx which are active/valid at the given chain height.
-If height is not specified, it defaults to the current chain-tip
+List of ProTxs which are active/valid at the given chain height.

 {% highlight bash %}
 dash-cli -testnet protx list valid 700